 What is the difference between a sky light and a roof lantern?

-A sky light is a flat window that is set into a roof, as the same angle as the roof.
-A sky light can be non-opening or can open by means of a centre pivot, or be top-hung.
+A skylight is a flat window that is set into a roof system, at the same angle as the roof.
+A skylight can be non-opening or can open by means of a centre pivot or be top hung.

 A roof lantern is fitted to a flat roof and projects above it, usually in the shape of a standard or elongated pyramid.
 This lets light in from all sides.